Japan Market Entry: Back Office Considerations for Companies Entering Japan

 Foreign companies entering Japan typically choose between three main structures: kabushiki kaisha (KK), godo kaisha (GK), or branch office.

 A kabushiki kaisha is a stock company similar to a corporation in Western markets.
-It's the most common choice for companies planning substantial, long-term operations in Japan.
+It is the most common choice for companies planning substantial, long-term operations in Japan.
 A KK can issue shares, has clear governance with directors and shareholders, and carries more prestige in the Japanese business community.

 A godo kaisha is a limited liability company offering operational flexibility and simpler governance.
 GKs have become popular with foreign companies, particularly for smaller operations or market testing.
 Formation costs are lower, and ongoing administrative requirements are slightly less complex.
 However, some Japanese partners may perceive GKs as less established.